ValkA/BraceletIOT/README.md

 TI Documentation about NFC pairing - http://www.ti.com/lit/an/sloa187a/sloa187a.pdf

 # Notes
-You can change the buzzer sound or leds light with bluetooth terminal.
+You can change the buzzer sound or leds light with Bluetooth terminal.
-The notes are configured for different cases and you can change configuration for any type separetlly.
+The notes are configured for different cases and you can change configuration for any type separately.
 The types are:
   TurnOnSuccess = 0,
   TurnOnFailed = 1,
   ScanningSuccess = 2,